 Boots & Enchantments

 Mundo Goes Where He Pleases!

 > These are the two options you must choose from.
-After you completed your first Core item, Sunfire Cape or Spirit Visage, get some Boots of Speed and start thinking which of these two you want/need.
+After you completed your first Core item, Sunfire Aegis or Spirit Visage, get some Boots and start thinking which of these two you want/need.

 > If the enemy team has strong Crowd Control , you might want to take Mercury's Treads, regardless of your lane opponent (they stack with Mundo's Burning Agony, making him almost immune to CC).
 You also want to take these boots if your enemy laner is AP (e.g.: Cho'Gath...), as it will reduce damage taken from them.

 > If you are laning against a strong AD champion (e.g.: Riven...), you WILL want to rush Ninja Tabi, sometimes even before your core items, because of it's passive.
 Keep in mind that this item also reduces the damage from auto-attack modifiers (like Nasus' Siphoning Strike), so it is a good idea to get this early in certain circumstances.